Prospects for Higgs boson and new scalar resonant production searches in ttbb final state at the LHC: Event analysis

 Frequentist inference is performed using CombinedLimit package \cite{CMS-NOTE-2011-005} to extract expected exclusion limits at 95\% C.L based on $X$ invariant mass binned distribution with a good separation of signal and background events.
-For the SM $t\bar{t}$ background a conservative 40\% normalization uncertainty is assumed and incorporated in statistical model as nuisance parameter.
-The cross section of the $t\bar{t}$ for $pp$ collisions at a center-of-mass energy of $\sqrt{s} = 13$ TeV is $831\pm{51}$~pb for a top quark mass of 172.5 GeV \cite{Czakon:2011xx, Botje:2011sn}.
+Overall pre-fit uncertainty on $t\bar{t}H$ and $t\bar{t}$ backgrounds in CMS $t\bar{t}H$ searches \cite{CMS:2018hnq, CMS-PAS-HIG-17-026} in different per jet-process categories were estimated to not exceed $25\%$ with largest contributions from the theoretical uncertainties.
+Thus, for the SM $t\bar{t}-$hf background a 50\% normalization uncertainty is introduced following \cite{CMS:2018hnq} and for SM $t\bar{t}-$lf and $t\bar{t}H$ a conservative 30\% normalization uncertainty is incorporated in statistical model as nuisance parameter.
+The cross section of the $t\bar{t}$ for $pp$ collisions at a center-of-mass energy of $\sqrt{s} = 13$ TeV is $831\pm{51}$~pb ($985.7$~pb at $\sqrt{s} = 14$ TeV) for a top quark mass of 172.5 GeV \cite{Czakon:2011xx, Botje:2011sn}.
 The datasets normalization correspond to an integrated luminosity of 137 fb$^{-1}$ of proton-proton collisions collected by the CMS detector during Run II \cite{CMS:2021yci}.
 The asymptotic frequentist formula \cite{Cowan:2010js} is used to obtain an expected upper limit on signal cross section based on an Asimov data set of background-only model.

-The results of the statistical analysis based on histograms obtained using DNN analysis strategy (Section \ref{section_b3}) are given at Figure \ref{fig:stat_results}.
-The upper limit for $m_X, m_Y = (650,375)$ mass points is 2026 fb.
+In addition, the reconstruction efficiency estimated in section 4 can be used to project the resonant production searches into HL-LHC conditions, defined by total integrated luminosity of 3 ab$^{-1}$ and collision energy of 14 TeV.
+For this we rescale $m_X$ background shapes using cross sections and luminosity HL-LHC to LHC ratios.

+The results of the statistical analysis based on histograms obtained using DNN analysis strategy (Section \ref{section_b3}) are given at Table \ref{tab:tab_resultsA}, where possible cross sections at 13 TeV for $ggF \rightarrow X \rightarrow (Y \rightarrow t\bar{t}) + H$ given by NMSSM are also shown.
+The NMSSM cross sections satisfied broad range of limitation from the existing searches, constraints from theoretical and experimental sources \cite{Ellwanger:2022jtd}.
+Predictions of TRSM for production and decay rates are obtained from ScannerS \cite{Coimbra:2013qq, Muhlleitner:2020wwk}, used to perform a flat scans in TRSM parameter space of dimension seven.
+For this scan in $t\bar{t}b\bar{b}$ final state we repeat procedure described in \cite{Tania}.
+Large number of theoretical constraints described in \cite{Robens:2019kga} and experimental constraints implemented in {\scshape HiggsBounds } \& {\scshape HiggsSignals } \cite{Bechtle:2008jh, Bechtle:2013xfa} tools are taken into account.
+No remaining parameter space of TRSM or NMSSM models can be probed with expected sensitivity in considered mass points.